Skip to main content

 What should I order at Tong Sam Gyup Goo Yi?

-The beef short ribs marinated in a soy-based sauce are the anchor order — grill them and wrap in the romaine lettuce provided.
+The beef short ribs marinated in a soy-based sauce are the anchor order; grill them and wrap in the romaine lettuce provided.
 The banchan, particularly the pickled turnips and house kimchi, are worth attention on their own.
 Fried rice cooked directly on the grill is worth ordering for the crispy texture it develops.
 These items are documented in the venue's Michelin Bib Gourmand recognition.

 What should I wear to Tong Sam Gyup Goo Yi?

 Dress casually and practically.
-The room is bright and no-frills, and you'll be grilling at the table, which means smoke and cooking smells are part of the deal.
+The room is bright and no-frills, you'll be grilling at the table, which means smoke and cooking smells are part of the deal.
 Wear something you don't mind carrying that scent home in.
 There is no dress code implied by the venue's format or $$ pricing.